 The University of Houston

 |National University Rank:||176|

 |Tuition:||$11,569 (in-state)/$26,839 (out-of-state)|

-UT Houston send around 200 of their undergraduates to med school each year.
+University Houston sends around 200 of its undergraduates to med school each year.

 Their pre-health advisory services can coach you in what major to choose, how best to prepare and where to find valuable shadowing and volunteer experience in Houston and beyond.

 Their resources section has a detailed list of hospitals offering clinical opportunities, community involvement projects, and shadowing programs.
 Regular events include application and interview workshops and webinars, Q&A’s and a pre-med series with medical student panels offering advice and best practices on how to make an application stand out.